-25.1.6 Capital gains realised by each Sub-Fund on a disposal of its investments are exempt from corporation tax on chargeable gains.
+(a) Capital gains realised by each Sub-Fund on a disposal of its investments are exempt from corporation tax on chargeable gains.
 In the unlikely event that a Sub-Fund should be considered to be trading in securities for tax purposes, any gains made by it would be treated as income and taxed accordingly.

-Stamp Duty Reserve Tax
+24.1.3 Stamp Duty Reserve Tax

-- 25.1.7 Stamp duty reserve tax ("SDRT") is generally charged on any agreements to transfer Shares of ICVCs (other than transactions handled by the fund manager) to third parties at a rate of 0.5% of the consideration. - 25.1.8 No SDRT charge arises on the issue or surrender of shares of ICVCs.
-However, investors may be subject to an SDRT charge where shares in the Sub-Fund are surrendered and the investors receive assets from the Sub-Fund (rather than cash) which are not in proportion to each investor's share of the total assets held by the Sub-Fund.
+- (a) Stamp duty reserve tax (SDRT) is generally charged on any agreements to transfer shares of OEICs (other than transactions handled by the fund manager) to third parties at a rate of 0.5% of the consideration. - (b) No SDRT charge arises on the issue or surrender of shares of OEICs.
+However, investors may be subject to an SDRT charge where Shares in the Sub-Fund are surrendered and the investors receive assets from the Sub-Fund (rather than cash) which are not in proportion to each investor's share of the total assets held by the Sub-Fund.

-25.2 Taxation of Shareholders
+24.2 Taxation of Shareholders

-25.2.1 Income
+24.2.1 Income

-- 25.2.2 For tax purposes, an ICVC is treated as distributing the whole of the income available for distribution in each of its distribution periods, whether actually distributed or accumulated by the Sub-Fund.
-Distributions may be made as interest distributions or dividend distributions as set out below. - 25.2.3 The distribution accounts of the Company for any of its distribution periods may show income available for distribution as either (a) an interest distribution or (b) a dividend distribution.
-The type of distribution that either actually takes or is deemed to take place depends on the source and composition of the income within the relevant Sub-Fund. - 25.2.4 Where more than 60% of a Sub-Fund is invested in "qualifying investments" (broadly speaking interest paying investments, see further below) distributions made by the Company in respect of such Sub-Fund will make an interest distribution.
-Where this is not the case, distributions made by the Company will be dividend distributions.
+For tax purposes, an OEIC is treated as distributing the whole of the income available for distribution in each of its distribution periods, whether actually distributed or accumulated by the Sub-Fund.
+Distributions may be made as interest distributions or dividend distributions as set out below.

+The distribution accounts of the Company for any of its distribution periods may show income available for distribution as either (a) an interest distribution or (b) a dividend distribution.
+The type of distribution that either actually takes or is deemed to take place depends on the source and composition of the income within the relevant Sub-Fund.

+Where more than 60% of a Sub-Fund is invested in "qualifying investments" (broadly speaking interest paying investments, see further below) distributions made will be interest distributions in relation to such a Sub-Fund.
+Where this is not the case, distributions made by a Sub-Fund will be dividend distributions.

-All Shareholders will be sent tax vouchers stating the make-up of their distributions showing their taxable income.
+All Shareholders will be sent tax vouchers stating the make-up of their distributions and showing their taxable income.